martinkearn/AI-Services-Workshop/Language/Lab.md

 3. Go back to Intents > FindPatient
 * Click on 'John' and then move the cursor over to 'Smith' and click, so that the square braces include the entire name.
 Label it 'Name'.
 * Do the same with the other utterances.

+## 5 - Add the 'DischargeDate' intent
+1. The final intent we wish to add is one that will trigger when we want to find out who is due to leave the hospital.
+Go to Intents > Create a new intent.
+* Intent name: DischargeDate
+2. Go to Entities > Manage prebuilt entities
+* Scroll down to the bottom of the list and select 'datetimeV2'.
+What this is, is a predefined entity which we can use straight away to detect words relating to date and time.
+You'll notice there's a lot of other prebuilt entities for example email addresses, phone numbers, urls and so on.
+3. Go back to the 'DischargeDate' intent and enter some utterances:
+* 'Who is being discharged today?'
+* 'Who is going home tomorrow?'
+* 'Which patients are going home next week?'
+* 'Who is due to go home on Friday?'
+* 'Which patients are due to be discharged?'

 ## 6 - Train the model
 1. Click the train button in the upper right!